 3. Ted Danson, The Good Place

-‘The Good Place’ is unassuming, unpretentious fun and my go to escapist pleasure piece.
+‘The Good Place’ is unassuming, unpretentious fun and my go-to escapist pleasure piece.
 While Kristen Bell may be the beating heart of the show with her charm and energy, Ted Danson would easily be my favourite actor from the ensemble.
-What works in his favour is that despite Bell being given top billing almost everywhere, Danson was able to secure a nomination in the lead actors category last year at the Emmys, and even won at the Critics Choice Awards.
+What works in his favor is that despite Bell being given top billing almost everywhere, Danson was able to secure a nomination in the lead actors category last year at the Emmys, and even won at the Critics Choice Awards.
 This alone significantly puts him high up on the list, while almost guaranteeing a nod.
 But again, almost.
 ‘The Good Place’ recently aired its third season, and despite a slight drop in quality, still remains one of the better comedy shows out there.
 I expect nothing less from the (in my opinion) legendary Michael Schur.

 2. Michael Douglas, The Kominsky Method

 Not that I had any doubts about the show’s success even when it aired, Douglas’ performance and big wins for both the show and Michael Douglas at the Golden Globes, in the highest of honours for them just seals its fate at the Emmys.
-I mean, you’d be woozy to think that a show starring Michael Douglas and Alan Arkin, who is a veteran of this category, wound’t be comedic gold.
+I mean, you’d be woozy to think that a show starring Michael Douglas and Alan Arkin, who is a veteran of this category, wouldn’t be comedic gold.
 As is the case with our next entrant, nomination here is not a question, it’s a given.
-Douglas’ performance as a washed up actor who is now an acting coach was phenomenally understated, yet hits the right passive notes astoundingly well.
+Douglas’ performance as a washed-up actor who is now an acting coach was phenomenally understated, yet hits the right passive notes astoundingly well.
 Nominations notwithstanding, unless the screens see the arrival of a truly distinguished performer, it is most probably going to be Barry vs. Kominski, and boy is that going to be tough to choose from.